SUSE/machinery/docs/Data-Model.md

 ### Versioning

-The question of versioning is kept open for now.
-It is assumed that at some point before 1.0, the topic will be discussed and some versioning scheme and compatibility policy will be created.
+The version of the data format is kept in the `format_version` attribute of the `meta` section.
+Machinery does currently not provide a migration path for descriptions that use an older format version and will abort if such a description is encountered.
+This policy will likely change in the future.
+Descriptions with a higher format version will also cause Machinery to abort.

+**Note:** Machinery <= v0.18 used unversioned documents which are no longer supported.

 ## Internal Object Model